davglass/license-checker/README.md

 Exclusions
 ----------
-A list of licenses is the simples way to describe what you want to exclude.
+A list of licenses is the simplest way to describe what you want to exclude.

 You can use valid [SPDX identifiers](https://spdx.org/licenses/).
 You can use valid SPDX expressions like `MIT OR X11`.